-Before using the Sage Live Connect feature, you must first contact Sage Fixed Assets Customer Support by calling 800-331-8514.
-If the Customer Support representative decides that taking control of your computer would be helpful, the representative will tell you how to start a session.
+Before using the Sage Live Connect feature, you must first contact Sage FAS Customer Support by calling 1-800-331-8514.
+If the Customer Support representative decides that taking control of your computer would be helpful, you will be asked to click on Sage Live Connect.